The Compleat Food Group tax strategy for the year ending 31 March 2026

 Tax is an important consideration in strategic and operational decision-making processes.
 The objective of the Group’s tax planning activities aims to support the commercial needs of the business by ensuring that the Group’s tax affairs are performed in a tax efficient manner whilst remaining fully compliant with all relevant laws and regulation.

-The Group will maximise shareholder value by using incentives and reliefs where appropriate to reduce the tax costs of conducting the Group’s business activities, albeit in a manner consistent with the objectives set out in the risk management section in the Tax Strategy.
+The Group maximise shareholder value by using incentives and reliefs where appropriate to reduce the tax costs of conducting the Group’s business activities, albeit in a manner consistent with the objectives set out in the risk management section in the Tax Strategy.

-The Group will not engage in tax planning arrangements which are without commercial substance, or if the arrangements will potentially impact the Group’s reputation, brands, corporate and social responsibilities, or its future working relationship with the tax authorities.
+The Group does not engage in tax planning arrangements which are without commercial substance, or if the arrangements will potentially impact the Group’s reputation, brands, corporate and social responsibilities, or its future working relationship with the tax authorities.

 Effective risk management is paramount for the Group and underpins its business strategy to strive to achieve “certainty” on the tax positions it adopts.
 The Group’s appetite for risk (including tax risk) is a carefully calibrated part of the business model aligned to the strategic and corporate objectives.